-One half (1⁄2) POINT.
-Each tick of log, pole, cone, plant or obstacle.

-One (1) POINT.
+- 1. One half (1⁄2) POINT. - a.
+Each tick of log, pole, cone, plant or obstacle. - 2.
+One (1) POINT. - a.

-- a.
 Each hit, bite or stepping on a log, pole, cone, plant or any component of the obstacle. - b.
 Incorrect or break of gait at walk or jog for two strides or less. - c.
 Both front or hind feet in a single-strided slot or space. - d.
 Skipping over or failing to step into required space. - e.
-Failure to meet the correct strides on trot over log obstacles.

-3. Three (3) POINTS.

-- a.
-Incorrect or break of gait at walk or jog for more than 2 strides. - Knocking down an elevated pole, cone, barrel, plant or obstacle, or severely disturbing an obstacle unless caused by the tail. - c.
-Stepping outside the confines of, falling or jumping off or out of an obstacle with one foot once the foot has entered obstacle; including missing one element of an obstacle on a line of travel with one foot.

-Five (5) POINTS.

-- a.
-Dropping slicker or object required to be carried on course. - First or second cumulative refusal, balk, or evading an obstacle by shying or backing. - c.
+Failure to meet the correct strides on trot over log obstacles. - 3.
+Three (3) POINTS. - a.
+Incorrect or break of gait at walk or jog for more than 2 strides. - b.
+Knocking down an elevated pole, cone, barrel, plant or obstacle, or severely disturbing an obstacle unless caused by the tail. - c.
+Stepping outside the confines of, falling or jumping off or out of an obstacle with one foot once the foot has entered obstacle; including missing one element of an obstacle on a line of travel with one foot. - 4.
+Five (5) POINTS. - a.
+Dropping slicker or object required to be carried on course. - b.
+First or second cumulative refusal, balk, or evading an obstacle by shying or backing. - c.
 Letting go of gate or dropping rope gate. - d.
 Use of either hand to instill fear or praise (slight touching or tapping with one hand to cue horse in a sidepass maneuver only is acceptable). - e.
 Stepping outside the confines of, falling or jumping off or out of an obstacle with more than one foot once the foot has entered obstacle; including missing one element of an obstacle on a line of travel with more than one foot. - f.
 Blatant disobedience (including biting, kicking out, bucking, rearing, striking or continuously circling the exhibitor). - 5.
 Zero (0) total score for course (disqualification). - a.
 Performing the obstacles other than in specified order. - b.
 No attempt to perform an obstacle. - c.
 Equipment failure that delays completion of pattern. - d.
 Excessively or repeatedly touching the horse. - e.
 Failure to enter, exit or work obstacle in any manner other than how it's described, including overturns of more than 1/4 turn. - f.
 Failure to follow the correct line of travel between obstacles. - g.
 Working outside designated boundary marker of the arena or course area. - h.
 Third cumulative refusal, balk, or evading an obstacle by shying or backing over entire course. - i.
 Failure to demonstrate correct gait between obstacles as designated. - j.
 Horse gets loose from exhibitor. - k.
 Leading or backing on the wrong side of the horse.
 Leading and backing should be performed from the left side of the horse. - Fall of horse or handler. - m.
-Excessive schooling, pulling, turning or backing anywhere on course. - n.
-Failure to complete obstacle (i.e. dropping the rope gate and not picking it up.
+Excessive schooling, pulling, turning or backing anywhere on course. - Failure to complete obstacle (i.e. dropping the rope gate and not picking it up. - D. COURSE REQUIREMENTS. - Use Care in Setting Up Course.
+Care must be exercised to avoid the setting up of any of these obstacles in a manner that may be hazardous to the horse or handler.
+Obstacles should be placed in such a manner that they flow from one to the other quickly and efficiently.